Sheaves on weighted projective planes and modular forms: Examples of toric sheaves on weighted projective planes

-Fix any of these $8$ choices.
+Fix any of these eight choices.
 On each chart $\U_i$, the $S$-family ${}_{b_i}\hat{F}_i$ is given by the same data as in the previous two examples (again, first ignoring the $\bmu_2$-actions).
-This local data is described by $3$ partitions and $6$ integers $A_1, \ldots, A_6 \in \Z$.
-The gluing conditions impose $A_2 = A_3, \ A_4 = A_5, \ A_6 = A_1$ as before.
+This local data is described by three partitions and six integers $u_1, \ldots, u_6 \in \Z$.
+The gluing conditions of Theorem \ref{main} impose $u_2 = u_3, \ u_4 = u_5, \ u_6 = u_1$ as before.
 On each chart $\U_i$, the weight spaces carry a $\bmu_2$-action.
 Since the finite groups $\bmu_2$ act trivially, all weight spaces on a fixed chart $\U_i$ have the same character.
-For fixed partitions and integers $A_i$, this a priori gives $2\cdot2\cdot2=8$ choices of $\bmu_2$-actions.
-However, the gluing condition again allow precisely one choice! \\
+For fixed partitions and integers $u_i$, this a priori gives $2\cdot2\cdot2=8$ choices of $\bmu_2$-actions.
+However, the gluing conditions of Theorem \ref{main} again allow precisely one choice! \\

-From examples 1,2 and 3 the general picture of rank 1 toric torsion free sheaves on any $\PP$ is easily obtained.
+From Examples 1,2 and 3 the general picture of rank 1 toric torsion free sheaves on any $\PP$ is easily obtained.
 We start by describing toric line bundles.
-A toric line bundle $L$ is locally described by three stacky $S$-families $\hat{L}_i$ and for each $i=1,2,3$ there is only one $b_i \in \cB_\T$ for which ${}_{b_i}\hat{L}_{i}$ is nonzero.
-A priori this gives $bc+ac+ba$ choices, but the gluing conditions reduce this to one of the following $abc$ choices
+A toric line bundle $L$ is locally described by three stacky $S$-families $\hat{L}_i$ and for each $i=1,2,3$ there is only one $b_i \in \cB_\T$ for which ${}_{b_i}\hat{L}_{i}$ is non-zero.
+A priori this gives $bc+ac+ba$ choices, but the gluing conditions of Theorem \ref{main} reduce this to one of the following $abc$ choices

 Fix any such choice $i,j,k$.
 On each chart $\U_i$, the $S$-family ${}_{b_i}\hat{L}_i$ is fully determined by the weight of its unique homogeneous generator, i.e.~by two integers.
 Here we ignore the $\bmu_{\hat{i}}$-actions for the moment.
-A priori this gives 6 integers to choose, but the gluing conditions reduce this to 3.
-In particular, there are unique integers\footnote{In Examples 1--3 of this section $I,J,K$ are respectively denoted by $A_1,A_3,A_5$.} $I,J,K$ such that the homogeneous generators have torus weight
+A priori this gives six integers to choose, but the gluing conditions of Theorem \ref{main} reduce this to three.
+In particular, there are unique integers\footnote{In Examples 1--3 of this section $I,J,K$ are respectively denoted by $u_1,u_3,u_5$.} $I,J,K$ such that the homogeneous generators have torus weight